dancer1325/rest-assured-wiki/Usage.md

 when().
         get("/something").
 then().
-         rootPath("x.y"). // You can also use the "root" method body("firstName", is(..)).
+         root("x.y"). // You can also use the "root" method body("firstName", is(..)).
          body("lastName", is(..)).
          body("age", is(..)).